reductstore/website/blog/2024-01-27-kafka-tutorial-data-sink/index.md

 ---
-title: "How To Use Reductstore As A Data Sink For Kafka"
+title: "How to Use Reductstore as a Data Sink for Kafka"
 description: Discover how to use ReductStore as a data sink for Kafka.
 This guide covers the basics of setting up ReductStore to store and manage data from Kafka streams, providing a straightforward approach for efficiently storing binary data and its metadata, including labels, in a time series database.
 authors: anthony
 tags: [Tutorial, DataStreaming, Kafka]